mull-project/mull/Docs/HowToGetLLVMBitcode.md

 might have exotic build systems where `-O0` must be explicitly enforced, for
 example: `s/-O3/-O0/g`, so it is a good practice to always specify this flag to make sure Mull works on unoptimized code.

+**Important note:** Do not use Mac OS's Clang to compile the files to a bitcode.
+Mull is built on top of Clang/LLVM 3.9 which does not work with Clang/LLVM of Apple.
+If you followed the Getting Started instructions you should have LLVM 3.9 in place, we recommend to use `llvm-3.9/bin/clang` to build LLVM bitcode.

 ## -emit-llvm

 ```bash